zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 **Enough data (/bigBench -f <SF> option) ?**

 Make sure you run your benchmark with a big enough dataset to reduce the ratio of fixed overhead time vs. total runtime.
-Besides from initial testing your cluster setup, never run with a scaling factor of smaller than 100 ( -f 100 ==100GB)
+Besides from initial testing your cluster setup, never run with a scaling factor of smaller than 100 ( -f 100 ==100GB).
+For fat nodes (E.g. Nodes with 128GB+ RAM, 32+ Threads, 24+ HDD's) experiement with 250GB/Node for cluster with 8 DataNodes  2-3TB Datset size is a good starting point.

 **Enough map/reduce tasks per query stage ?**